Skip to content

 Procellariidae is a diverse family of seabirds belonging to the bird order Procellariiformes.

-These birds are commonly referred to as tubenoses and include fulmarine petrels, gadfly petrels, diving petrels, prions, and shearwaters.
+These birds are called tubenoses and include fulmarine petrels, gadfly petrels, diving petrels, prions, and shearwaters.

-They range in size from the small storm-petrel which measures around 18cm long to the giant albatross which can reach up to 3 meters in length.
+They range in size from the small storm petrel, which measures around 18cm long, to the giant albatross, which can reach up to 3 meters long.

-Generally found near oceans or coasts where they feed on fish as well as squid and other marine life depending on species.
+Depending on the species, they are generally found near oceans or coasts where they feed on fish, squid, and other marine life.

-Many procellariids will also nest inland during breeding season before returning back out at sea for most of their lives.
+Many procellariids will also nest inland during the breeding season before returning back to sea for most of their lives.

-Their wings have specially adapted feathers that give them incredible gliding abilities allowing them literally fly with minimal effort over vast distances across oceanic regions
+Their wings have specially adapted feathers that give them incredible gliding abilities, allowing them to literally fly with minimal effort over vast distances across oceanic regions.

 Scientific classification:

 Falcons and caracaras are birds of prey that belong to the family Falconidae.
-They have impressive sharp talons, hooked beaks and keen eyesight which makes them excellent hunters.
+They have impressive sharp talons, hooked beaks and keen eyesight, making them excellent hunters.

-Both falcons and caracaras live in various areas around the world from grasslands, deserts, forests, wetlands or even urban areas where they nest on cliffs or tall buildings.
+Both falcons and caracaras live in various areas worldwide, including grasslands, deserts, forests, wetlands, or even urban areas where they nest on cliffs or tall buildings.

-The diet mainly consists insects but also includes larger animals like reptiles or other birds which they catch by surprise with fast dives out of the sky.
+The diet mainly consists of insects and includes larger animals like reptiles or other birds, which they catch by surprise with fast dives out of the sky.

 Scientific classification: